-The term user agent stands for the agent software, which is acting on behalf of the user.
-In its most common meaning, it is a client application that uses a certain network protocol.
+The term user agent stands for agent software, which is acting on behalf of a user.
+In its most common meaning, it is a client application that uses a particular network protocol.

 When a user agent operates inside a network protocol, like HTTP, SIP, and NNTP, it identifies itself (including the operating system and software vendor) by submitting an identification string to the operating peer.